diendd2590/dienddCB/overthewirebandit.md

   Here, -user and -group specify the file ownership, -size 33c filters for exactly 33 bytes, and 2>/dev/null hides all the     'Permission denied' errors generated while scanning system folders.

  ---
+ **7.Level 7 -> 8**
+  **Current password:** Bmnnvf82KzQlfxgAI2d1zYbr1u9pr3E3
+  **Target password:** VR1ljMayciFxbnUokuQmJFw6QC9VKtub

+  **Command used:**
+  -To connect: ssh bandit7@bandit.labs.ovethewire.org -p 2220
+  -To solve: `** grep -ri "millionth" data.txt**`

+  **Key concepts learned:**
+  This level introduces a new command called grep, which is a very powerful tool for searching text and matching patterns      inside files.
+  Instead of manually scrolling through a huge file like data.txt, we can use grep to extract only the line we need:
+  `grep "millionth" data.txt`
+  This command searches data.txt and prints the line containing the word "millionth", where the password is stored right       next to it.

+  ---
+  **8.Level 8 -> 9**
+  **Current password:** VR1ljMayciFxbnUokuQmJFw6QC9VKtub
+  **Target password:** EjmOSvuAu7sGAHqHVcBDPirRe9T03kxl

+  **Command used:**
+  -To connect: ssh bandit8@bandit.labs.ovethewire.org -p 2220
+  -To solve: `** sort data.txt | uniq -u**`

+  **Key concepts learned:**
+  To solve this level, we need to learn about two new commands: sort and uniq.
+  Here is the solution: sort data.txt | uniq -u
+  The | symbol is the pipe operator, which passes the output of the first command as input to the second.
+The sort command     arranges lines in alphabetical order, while uniq -u prints only the unique line (the line that appears exactly once).
+  It's crucial to know that uniq can only compare adjacent lines.
+If duplicate lines are scattered throughout the file, uniq   won't detect them unless we run sort first to group identical lines together.

+  ---
+  **9.Level 9 -> 10**
+  **Current password:** EjmOSvuAu7sGAHqHVcBDPirRe9T03kxl
+  **Target password:** B0s2khmbT9u0geKuOoVGW3JZKhndE3BG

+  **Command used:**
+  -To connect: ssh bandit9@bandit.labs.ovethewire.org -p 2220
+  -To solve: `strings data.txt | grep "=="`

+  **Key concepts learned:**
+  When dealing with a file full of unreadable binary data, we can use the strings command to extract only human-readable       text.
+  To solve this level, we combine strings and grep using the pipe operator | to find lines containing several = signs: strings data.txt | grep "=="
+  The strings command strips away all binary garbage, and grep then filters the clean text to reveal the password next to      the '=' markers."